But what doesn’t usually get mentioned is that you actually have to know how to use the rope to utilize it for survival.

 1. Square Knot (aka Reef Knot)

-The square knot is very easy to tie.
-It also has the benefit of being flat when tied, making it suitable for certain purposes where a protruding knot wouldn’t work.
+The square knot is straightforward to tie.
+It also benefits from being flat when tied, making it suitable for certain purposes where a protruding knot wouldn’t work.
 However, it isn’t very secure – so you don’t want to use this survival knot to tie critical items.

 Use the knot for tying your rope around an object.
 Do NOT use it for tying two pieces of rope together.
 Do NOT use the square knot for load-bearing situations.